named-data/ndn-tools/tools/dissect/README.md

 1. start NFD on the local machine
 2. run `echo 'HELLO WORLD' | ndnpoke /localhost/demo/hello`
-3. on another console, run `ndnpeek /localhost/demo/hello | ndn-dissect`
+3. on another console, run `ndnpeek /localhost/demo/hello | ndndissect`

 For more information, consult the manpage.